marcospassos/DMRBundle/README.md

 It supports Yaml, Xml and Annotation drivers which will be chosen depending on currently used mapping driver for your domain objects.

-Documentation is available the [official page of DMR][dmr-homepage].
+Documentation is available on the [official page of DMR](https://github.com/marcospassos/DMR).

 Installation
 ------------

-## Prerequisites

-As this bundle is an integration for Symfony of the [DMR](dmr-homepage) library, it requires you to first install [DMR](dmr-homepage) in a Symfony project.

-## Download the bundle

-You can download an archive of the bundle and unpack it in the `vendor/bundles/DMR/Bundle/DMRBundle` directory of your application.

-### Composer Style

 This bundle can be installed using composer by adding the following in the `require` section of your `composer.json` file: